Amber Hunt (journalist): Career

 In August 2011, the Associated Press announced its hiring of Hunt as news editor overseeing North and South Dakota.
 In July 2013, she left the AP to become an investigative reporter with The Cincinnati Enquirer.
 In June 2014, See How Much You Love Me: A Troubled Teen, His Devoted Parents, and a Cold-Blooded Killing was released by St. Martin's true crime imprint.
 Hunt began teaching a journalism course at the University of Cincinnati in 2015.
 In 2016, Hunt began a podcast called Accused, which was a critical and popular success that reached No. 1 on iTunes' list of podcasts.
 In 2017, a second season of Accused was released.
 It focused on the 1987 murder of Retha Welch and the wrongful conviction of William Virgil.
 In 2018, she also reported and narrated a podcast called Aftermath about gun violence in America She returned to Accused for its third season, which ran from late December 2019 through January 2020.
 That season focused on the mysterious death of Dave Bocks in a uranium processing plant.
+The final season of Accused covered the case against Elwood Jones, who spent nearly 30 years on death row in Ohio after being convicted of the 1994 murder of Rhoda Nathan in her Blue Ash hotel room.
+The case had been covered on the TV show Forensic Files.
+Hunt and partner Amanda Rossmann's reporting helped lead to Jones' conviction being overturned.
+Hunt and Rossmann announced in June 2025 that Accuseds owner, Gannett, discontinued the show.
+Hunt is continuing the work under a new brand, What If They're Wrong: After the Accusation.
+Its first episode updated Jones' case.

 In April 2018, a photograph of Hunt depicted her celebrating with the Enquirer newsroom for its Pulitzer Prize win in the local reporting category.
 Hunt was among more than 60 journalists whose work on a project titled "Seven Days of Heroin" won the award.
 The project had been spearheaded by Enquirer editor Peter Bhatia, who left that newsroom for the Detroit Free Press in August 2017.

+Hunt announced on social media she left her 30-year career in daily newspapers in February 2025 to focus on her podcast Crimes of the Centuries, which was entering its fifth season.
+She also co-runs Grab Bag Collab, a subscription-based podcast network that hosts multiple shows, including Shut the F*** Up, Nick Lachey with hosts Daisy Eagan and Ellyn Marsh, Dear Daisy with Eagan, Other People's Problems with host Rebecca Lavoie of Crime Writers On, More Like Ancient Failiens with hosts Toby Ball and Brandon R. Reynolds, and The Catalyst, with host Hunt.